molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 #### <a name="ngs-example"></a> NGS data annotation and interpretation
-Next generation sequencing data often results in mutation data. thousands of single SNPs... MOLGENIS is hosting mulitple mutation databases like the COL7A1 database and the CHD7 database.
+Next generation sequencing data often results in mutation data. thousands of single SNPs... MOLGENIS is hosting multiple mutation databases like the COL7A1 database and the CHD7 database.

 #### <a name="research-portal-example"></a> Research portals
 Research portals....

 #### <a name="compute-example"></a> Analysis pipelines and online computing
 <!--
-I dont know :( do we have any examples for this?
+I don't know :( do we have any examples for this?
 Can we even do this?
 -->

+Some text...

 ### <a name="who-uses-molgenis"></a> Who is using MOLGENIS?
 There are several research groups already...

 #### <a name="service-overview"></a> Service overview
-Several research groups and organizations are already using MOLGENIS for their projects.
+Several research groups and organisations are already using MOLGENIS for their projects.
 Below is a list of all the projects currently hosted by us.

 <!--
 TODO: Fill in more of our projects